top of page

 Life Science

-Explore different species and their anatomy as we study the evidence of biological evolution.
-In this class you’ll see examples that demonstrate common ancestry as we compare species and their ancestry.
+Students will be able to explore different species and their anatomy as they study the evidence of biological evolution.
+In this lab, students will see common examples of ancestry.

 Digging Through Time